Manicharan01/mine-dlp/README.md

 downloads=/path/to/save/the/audio or video/
 ```
 If you do not want to go through hassel, you can just execute it and give details for the first when it asked.

+## Issues

+If there is a issue you can open a PR in GitHub, attaching a screenshot of the issue is appreciated